zkrising/Tachi/docs/docs/codebase/batch-manual/overview.md

 | `judgements` (Optional) | Record&lt;Game Judgement, integer&gt; | This should be a record of the judgements for your game + playtype, and the integer indicating how often they occured. |
 | `hitMeta` (Optional) | See [Game Specific Hit Meta](../documents/score.md#game-specific) | This can be a partial record of various `hitMeta` props for this game. |

+!!! warning
+	`identifier` should always be a string.
+Even if it's something like a numeric ID!
+Tachi will handle this.

+!!! warning
+	`timeAchieved` is in **UNIX MILLISECONDS**.
+Most programming languages use unix seconds.
+You might have to multiply your timestamps by 1000.

 #### Match Type

-There are four match types, and they all use identifier in a different way.
+There are five match types, and they all use identifier in a different way.

 - songTitle